Applying for Financial Aid

 Bright Flight Scholarship (Missouri Higher Education Academic Scholarship)

 The Bright Flight Scholarship is a merit scholarship from the state of Missouri.
-A student must score in the top 3% of all Missouri high school students taking the ACT or SAT test in their senior year.
+A student must score in the top 3% of all Missouri high school students taking the ACT or SAT test in their senior year, currently a 31 composite score.
 Eligible students must enroll in the academic year following graduation from high school and be Missouri residents who is are US Citizens or permanent residents.
 Full-time (a minimum of 12 credit hours) is required to receive the scholarship in a semester.

 Exact eligibility criteria and award amounts are determined annually by the Missouri Department of Higher Education (MDHE).
 To renew, students must maintain a 2.5 cumulative grade point average and have not completed a first bachelor’s degree.
 More details are available on the MDHE web page.